academie-de-espee/youth-rapier-rules/rules.md

     1. Adults working with youths must follow the same weapon and armor standards.
 8. Any youth authorized in adult rapier may not hold a youth rapier authorization.

+## Authorizations
+3. Youths must be authorized in their current division of youth rapier to participate in tournaments or melees.
+4. Youths and their Responsible Adult, per 3.8.3.1, must attend the youth rapier fighter class prior to their first authorization.

 ## Conventions of Combat
 1. Youth rapier follows the rapier conventions of combat for Atlantia with the following modifications: